Antenna measurements in a RFID application

 Figure 12, simulation results of the calculated antenna model in RFSim99

-The Figure 13 illustrates the three component matching network.
+The Figure 13 illustrates the three-component matching network.
 The resistor RQ is a quality factor damping resistor required to reduce the Q factor of the circuit since normally is higher than the required.
 The two capacitors transform the complex impedance of the coil to the desired impedance of 50-ohm at the operating frequency.

 Figure 13, matching network

 The matching procedure for this matching network is explained in the Figure 14 with a Smith chart.
-The complex impedance at the operating frequency of the antenna coil which has to be matched is marked with “A” in the figure.
+The complex impedance at the operating frequency of the antenna coil which must be matched is marked with “A” in the figure.
 The capacitor C2 transforms the impedance to the point B depending on its value.
 The resistor RQ defined by the operating bandwidth transforms the impedance to the point “C”.
 This point is located on the circle in the chart with the property Re (Z) = 1.
 From point “C” o “D” the serial capacitor C1 is used to reach the matching point.